AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>ML Menu</Keys.HardKey>
- At top level menu, opens the Moving Light menu where you can run fixture macros and access the \[Align\] function.
+ At top level menu, opens the Moving Light menu where you can run fixture macros and access the <Keys.SoftKey>Align</Keys.SoftKey> function.
 Also acts as Menu Latch if pressed while in a submenu.
 See [The ML Menu button](../controlling-fixtures/advanced-options.md/#the-ml-menu-button).
 Not on D9, use <Keys.HardKey>Macro</Keys.HardKey> to run fixture macros and <Keys.HardKey>Align</Keys.HardKey> to access Align function.

  ---
 ## <Keys.HardKey>Move</Keys.HardKey>